TREASURIES-U.S. yields slip on doubts over how fast economy can roar

 Initial claims for state unemployment benefits totaled a seasonally adjusted 444,000 for the week ended May 15, compared to 478,000 in the prior week, the Labor Department said on Thursday.
 That was the lowest since mid-March 2020.

-Bond yields jumped on Wednesday after minutes of the Federal Reserve's meeting in April mentioned a number of policymakers found "at some point" in the future discussion of adjusting the pace of bond purchases might be appropriate.
+Bond yields jumped on Wednesday after minutes of the Federal Reserve's April meeting mentioned a number of policymakers found that "at some point" in the future discussion of adjusting the pace of bond purchases might be appropriate.

-The market's reaction to "taper talk" was seen as knee-jerk but conjured memories of a volatile reaction to Fed efforts in 2013 to ease its accommodative stance at the time.
+The market's reaction to "taper talk" is now seen as knee-jerk.
+But on Wednesday it conjured memories of the volatile reaction to Fed efforts in 2013 to ease an accommodative policy.

 Price